Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Results

 Figure~\ref{fig:r2r3} presents the results for the factorization ratio $r_{n}$ as a function of centrality for the second and third harmonic flow in isobar collisions.
 The $r_3$ results for $60-80\%$ centrality range have large uncertainties due to low multiplicity and are not shown.
 In mid-peripheral collisions, small differences in the $r_{n}$ measurements are observed between the Ru+Ru and Zr+Zr collision systems.

-The ratios $r_{n}$ and $r^{\Psi}_{n}$ are less than unity as expected due to decorrelations increasing further away from the reference rapidity window.
-Both the $r_{n}$ and $r^{\Psi}_{n}$ results are found to be in good agreement with each other within experimental uncertainties at all centralities despite our use of flow vectors reconstructed using different weights in the two measurements.
-The comparison plot of $r_{n}$ and $r^{\Psi}_{n}$ is presented for the combined isobar data rather than for the individual Ru+Ru and Zr+Zr data sets, as shown in Fig.~\ref{fig:r2r3-ql}.
+The ratios $r_{n}$ and $r^{\Psi}_{n}$ are less than unity as expected due to decorrelations increasing further away from the reference pseudorapidity window.
+All these ratio measurements are consistent within the statistical uncertainties for the Ru+Ru and Zr+Zr isobar collisions.
+Additionally, the $r_{n}$ and $r^{\Psi}_{n}$ results are found to be in good agreement with each other within experimental uncertainties at all centralities despite our use of flow vectors reconstructed using different weights in the two measurements.
+Therefore, the comparison plot of $r_{n}$ and $r^{\Psi}_{n}$ as shown in Fig.~\ref{fig:r2r3-ql} is presented only for the combined isobar data set rather than for the individual Ru+Ru and Zr+Zr data sets.

 The centrality dependence of $r_{n}$ qualitatively can be explained as follows.
 In the mid-central collision, the flow is large and the effect of fluctuations is relatively small, resulting in the $r_2$ values closer to unity.
 On the other hand, in central collisions the flow is small and thus the relative effect of fluctuations increases.
 In peripheral (low multiplicity) collisions the flow is decreasing while the fluctuations become larger due to the small number of participants.
 The $r_3$ is the largest in most central collisions where the triangular flow becomes the strongest.
 Similar reasoning applies to explain the feature of $r^{\Psi}_{n}$ as a function of centrality.